 Notes 1.
-VILT IS KNOWN TO BE PROHIBIT ED IN CERTAIN REGULATED OCCUPATIONS IN CALIFORNIA AN SKILL PRACTICE AND EVALUAT PERSON. a.
-Log in to the Otis Learning approval database for more.
-Manager portal and search the 2.
-See also, Occupational Licensing and Regulatory Issues with VILT and RSV.
-3. VILT may be used to remotely evalu ate and verify skill competence of Instructors.
-There must be at least one additional person available to play the role of student for skills p ractice/evaluation lessons.
-Technical Instructor or Instructor Trainer Participant Requirements High-Speed 3.2 megabyte per second (MB/s) Same Internet Connection Minimum Desktop, tablet or laptop with webcam Same Recommended Commercially available video- Computer conferencing application.
-Requirements Well Lit Room The most typical cause of poor video quality is lack of light.
+VILT IS KNOWN TO BE PROHIBITED IN CERTAIN REGULATED OCCUPATIONS IN CALIFORNIA AND NEW YORK STATE WHERE SKILL PRACTICE AND EVALUATION MUST TAKE PLACE IN PERSON. a.
+Log in to the Otis Learning Manager portal and search the approval database for more.
+2. See also, Occupational Licensing and Regulatory Issues with VILT and RSV.
+3. VILT may be used to remotely evaluate and verify skill competence of Instructors.
+There must be at least one additional person available to play the role of student for skills practice/evaluation lessons.

+Technical Requirements Instructor or Instructor Trainer Participant High-Speed Internet Connection 3.2 megabyte per second (MB/s) Same Minimum Recommended Computer Requirements Desktop, tablet or laptop with webcam Commercially available video- conferencing application.
+Same Well Lit Room The most typical cause of poor video quality is lack of light.
 Same Equipment As required in the HSI Training Program, including appropriate resuscitation manikin(s), ventilation device(s), dressings and bandages, etc. Same Documentation A complete, accurate, and legible Class Roster signed by the Authorized Instructor or electronically submitted through the Instructor Portal.
 Digital Certification Card